myzhang93/steelwebsite/app/customized-parts/Automotive.md

 - Hydrogen fuel cell components.
 - Sustainable and recycled stainless steel.

 Stainless steel remains a critical material for the automotive industry, delivering performance, safety, and style in both traditional and next-generation vehicles.
+Available in various forms including [stainless steel coils](/products/stainless-steel-coil) for manufacturing.